 A bedroom should feel calm, comfortable, and easy to move around in.
-But even beautiful furniture can make a room feel crowded if the layout is not planned properly.
-A good bedroom furniture layout is not just about placing a bed against a wall.
-It is about choosing the right furniture size, keeping enough walking space, planning storage, and arranging every piece so the room feels balanced and practical.
+A good furniture layout helps by choosing the right furniture size, keeping enough walking space, planning storage, and arranging each piece so the room feels balanced and practical.

 Whether you are designing a small bedroom, a large primary bedroom, or a guest room, space planning helps you make better decisions before buying or moving furniture.
 The right layout can improve comfort, reduce clutter, and make the bedroom feel more open and restful.